Jesper Karlsson: IF Elfsborg

 Karlsson transferred from Falkenbergs FF to Swedish top flight IF Elfsborg on 2 December 2016 for a fee of €450,000.

 AZ

-On 11 September 2020, Karlsson signed a five-year contract with Eredivisie club AZ Alkmaar.
+On 11 September 2020, Karlsson signed a five-year contract with Dutch Eredivisie club AZ.
 However, the teams agreed that he stayed at Elfsborg until 28 September.
 After arriving in Alkmaar, he made his debut on 4 October 2020 in a 4–4 draw against Sparta Rotterdam, in which he provided two assists.

 Bologna

-On 23 August 2023, it was announced that Karlsson had joined Serie A club Bologna.
+On 23 August 2023, it was announced that Karlsson had joined Italian Serie A club Bologna.
 On 4 January 2025, Karlsson moved on loan to Lecce for the remainder of the season.

-Aberdeen (loan)
+Loan to Aberdeen

-On 1st September 2025, Karlsson joined Aberdeen on a season long loan, reuniting with Jimmy Thelin, who was his manager at Elfsborg.
+On 1 September 2025, Karlsson joined Scottish Premiership club Aberdeen on a season long loan, reuniting with Jimmy Thelin, who was his manager at Elfsborg.
+Karlsson was re-called by his parent club Bologna on 22 January 2026.

+Loan to Utrecht

+On 23 January 2026, Karlsson returned to the Eredivisie, joining Utrecht on loan until the end of the season.

+Loan to Servette

+On 8 September 2026, Karlsson was loaned to Swiss Super League club Servette for the 2026–27 season.

 International career

 In September 2015, Karlsson made his debut in the Sweden national under-19.
 He has also represented the Sweden U21 team.

 He made his full international debut for Sweden on 9 January 2020 in a friendly game against Moldova.